Codeception/codeception.github.com/_posts/2013-08-01-testing-wordpress-plugins-2.markdown

 ---

 Let's make this your home task.
-To not start with a scratch, you can [download a code of this tutorial](https://github.com/Codeception/WordPress-plugin-testing/archive/lesson-2.zip) or clone it on [Github](https://github.com/Codeception/WordPress-plugin-testing/tree/lesson-2).
+To not start with scratch, you can [**download code of this tutorial**](https://github.com/Codeception/WordPress-plugin-testing/archive/lesson-2.zip) or clone it on [Github](https://github.com/Codeception/WordPress-plugin-testing/tree/lesson-2).

 In next lesson we will try to refactor this test and get a few more of them.
 Don't worry, they will be much shorter than this one.
 See you soon!